yu-edwin/5500/PRD.md

 ## Success Metrics

-Average session time at least 3 minutes per use
-Good user satisfaction
-Majority of users should store at least 3 clothing items in their virtual wardrobe At least a 20% decrease in clothing returns
 1.1 There should be an app made for iOS devices (essential)

 1.2 The user is able to use the camera in the app (essential)